basho/basho_docs/source/languages/en/riak/dev/advanced/client-security/java.md

 ## Password-based Authentication

-To enable our client to use password-based auth, we can use most of the setup from the examble above, with the exception that we will specify a password for the client in the `withAuth` method in the `node` object's constructor rather than leaving it as `null`.
+To enable our client to use password-based auth, we can use most of the setup from the example above, with the exception that we will specify a password for the client in the `withAuth` method in the `node` object's constructor rather than leaving it as `null`.
 We will also pass a `KeyStore` object into that method.